lecode-official/axiom-os/README.md

 ## Acknowledgements

 As I stated above, this is a personal project, because I am interested in the subject.
 As I am writing the code for this operating system I am also going through a learning process.
-This would not be possible without the great work of others, that I do not want to let go unmentioned.
+This would not be possible without the great work of others, and I do not want to let them go unmentioned.

 The boot sector and the boot loader code are based on the great work of Mike from [BrokenThorn Entertainment](http://www.brokenthorn.com/) who has written a lot of great articles on [operating system development](http://www.brokenthorn.com/Resources/OSDevIndex.html).
 Most of the boot sector